anupp/gaitapp/docs/devchallenge.md

 **Tell us about you. **

 I have worked on software development for last 28 years.
 Last few years I have developed inference systems for real time applications.
+Since 2012 I have worked with android, under para virtualized kernels and improving gpu performance.

 **Next steps. **